lamanam/vacation_rental_recommender/README.md

 ## Project Description

 This project is a **Vacation Rental Recommender System** built with Python and Streamlit.
-It allows users to input their preferences (budget, group size, travel dates, etc.) and returns personalized vacation rental recommendations based on our curated dataset and recommendation logic.
+It allows users to input their preferences (budget, group size, must have features, etc.) and returns personalized vacation rental recommendations based on our curated dataset and recommendation logic.

 ---